 Those who need court-ordered volunteer service should contact the Branch directly and make arrangements with the Site Supervisor.
 Therefore, completing a volunteer application is not necessary for court-ordered service.

 Individuals younger than 18 years of age are not old enough to go through the background check.
 A limited number of volunteers in this age group are accepted.
-The application must be signed by both the teen volunteer and his/her parent.
+The parent permission form must be signed by both the teen volunteer and his/her parent and brought

 Groups who wish to volunteer on a one-time or occasional basis do not need to complete individual volunteer applications.
 The group application must be submitted well in advance to ensure there is enough work for the group.
 Groups that are flexible with the date they wish to volunteer will have more options for projects.